Last week was published the completion of the advanced course The Awareness of Awareness

 As with any other action, when we begin to practice meditation, it is essential to be sure about our motivation.
 For it is our motivation—altruistic or self-centred, vast or limited—that will provide a positive or negative direction to our journey and influence its results.

 When effecting any real change, there will be challenges and obstacles.
 True transformation requires continuous effort and commitment.
-We cannot just wish to have better self-awareness, clarity and inner strengths.
+We cannot just wish to have better self-awareness, clarity and inner strength.
 That is no more than wishful thinking and will not translate into real change.

 The obstacles within and challenges around us should not discourage us but be viewed as catalysts for further progress.
 These can help us refine our vision and conduct along the path.